junobuild/docs/docs/pricing.md

 Juno has a simple starting point:

-- ✅ Free to get started: new developers receive credits to create one managing container and one project container.
+- ✅ Free to get started: new developers receive credits to create a container for their first project, with initial resources included, ready to use.
-- 💰 Pay as you grow: additional modules (for projects or analytics) cost 0.4 ICP each to create.
+- 💰 Pay as you grow: additional modules (for projects, monitoring or analytics) cost 3 T Cycles each to create.
 - 📦 Operating costs: ongoing costs for storage, compute, and deployments are paid with cycles.

 From there, you can dive into the details below to estimate storage, deployment, and data costs more precisely.